mkh-b/portfolio/README.md

 - Which is the Preferred Payment Method?
 - Which City has the Highest Number of Sales?
 - What are the Busiest Days and Hours for each Branch?
-- Which Period of the year generates the Most Profit and Revenue?
+- Which Period of the Year generates the Most Profit and Revenue?
 - What are the Best and Worst Performing Branches?

 **Tools used:** Python for Data Cleaning, Data Transformation and extensive Exploratory Data Analysis, Google Looker Studio for Data Visualization.